JamieBort/Portfolio-Website/administrative/README.md

     - To be deleted when the `fullstack_rebuild` branch is deleted.

+  - ./administrative/legacy/

+    - This directory contains the legacy files and directories used to create my website from previous versions.

   - ./administrative/translation/

     - This directory is used to keep note for the translation task.